 Creme Legere is pastry cream (creme patissiere) with sweetened and flavored whipped cream (chantilly) added.
 Most people call this creme diplomat as well.

-Creme Diplomat is creme patissiere mixed with chantilly, gelatine and any extra flavorings (optional).
+Creme Diplomat is creme patissiere mixed with chantilly, gelatin, and any extra flavorings (optional).
 It’s basically creme legere made with stabilized whipped cream.

 Creme Bavarois is a dessert on its own.
 It’s like panna cotta, but made with creme patissiere.
-It’s creme patissiere mixed with chantilly, but with extra gelatine (so that it sets like a pudding) and extra flavorings.
+It’s creme patissiere mixed with chantilly, but with extra gelatin (so that it sets like a pudding), and extra flavorings.

 The importance of eggs

-Eggs play two roles in creme patissiere (pastry cream).
-It adds richness (especially the yolks), and also thickens the custard as well.
-I use large eggs in this recipe, where an egg weighs 2 oz / 57 g on average.
-So if you’re using different sized eggs, you can adjust accordingly.
+Eggs (specifically egg yolks) play two roles in creme patissiere (pastry cream).
+It adds richness (especially the yolks), and also thickens the custard.
+I use large eggs in this recipe, where an egg weighs 2 oz / 57 g on average, or an egg yolk that weighs about 0.7 oz / 20 g on average.
+So if you’re using different-sized eggs, you can adjust accordingly.
 But a little extra egg (or egg yolk) won’t mess up your pastry cream.

-I use 3 large egg yolks, plus 1 large egg for this recipe.
-This pastry cream is delicious and spreadable and pipeable (isn’t too stiff).
-If you want a RICHER tasting pastry cream then I like to use 6 large egg yolks instead.
+I use 4 egg yolks from large eggs OR 3 large egg yolks, plus 1 large egg for this recipe.
+This pastry cream is delicious and spreadable and pipeable (i.e. isn’t too stiff).
+If you want a RICHER tasting pastry cream then I’d suggest to use up to 6 large egg yolks instead.
 This version is slightly thicker because of the extra egg yolks.
+My usual go to is to about 4 – 5 egg yolks.

 Cooking tips to make sure you get perfect creme patissiere (pastry cream) each time.